 Many people ask us "are the bugs bad?"
 The answer: sometimes.
-Bring bug repellent if you're concerned.
+We do provide bug repellent.
 Our region is home to deer ticks, and there is a risk of tick-borne illnesses.
 Most can be easily treated if detected early, so your guides will teach you about 'tick-checks' and symptoms to watch for.
 We've found that the thing that makes the biggest difference in your experience with the bugs is your attitude.
 We recommend choosing at the beginning of your trip that the bugs aren't important enough to ruin your experience.